Calendars & Reservations

 Seminars afford each of us an opportunity to keep up with diverse areas of Plant Biology and the coffee period before seminars provides the opportunity to talk with departmental colleagues outside your immediate circle.
 All graduate students and faculty are expected to attend these seminars for their own professional development and as a courtesy to the speakers.
 Students must enroll for PBIO 8830 every semester unless you are approved by your major professor to be absent for field work.
 Students are required to attend 2/3 of the seminars to pass the course.

-A graduate student lunch at 12:30 at the Savannah Room is scheduled for every outside seminar speaker.
+A graduate student lunch is scheduled for every outside seminar speaker.

 The Plant Biology Department maintains five vehicles: one Suburban, three station wagons, one Ford Explorer SUV (with 4WD).
 These vehicles are available for use by the Department subject to the following regulations:

-1. To use a vehicle, you must make a request to Whitney (or Chelsea or Stephanie if Whitney is away).
-Whitney will keep the vehicle keys and will maintain a vehicle log.
+1. To use a vehicle, you must make a request to Jessica Hudgins (or Lisa Moncrief or Chelsea Hargroves if Jessica is away).
+Jessica will keep the vehicle keys and will maintain a vehicle log.

 2. You are responsible for the vehicle during the time you are using it.
 Specifically: